-If you want to add dairy to your dog's diet, it's important to determine which type of milk you are going to feed her - goat milk or cow milk.
+If you want to add dairy to your dog's diet, it's important to determine which type of milk you are going to feed them - goat milk or cow milk.
 In our opinion, goat milk is healthier, which is why we chose goats over cows.
 You can read more details about goat milk vs cow milk, but here are some basic reasons we believe goat milk is better for both humans and pets.

 Some studies have shown that goat milk is higher than cow milk in essential fatty acids (such as linoleic and arachidonic), vitamin B6, vitamin A, niacin, selenium, calcium, magnesium, and potassium.

 All milk (no matter the mammal) contains fat globules.
 Not only are the fat globules in goat milk much smaller than those in cow milk, but goat milk also does not contain agglutinin.

 Agglutinin is necessary for agglutination (the clumping together of particles) to occur.
 The larger fat globules and agglutinin in cow milk cause the butterfat to rise to the top.
 To prevent the cream from rising, most commercial cow milk is homogenized.
-Homogenization mechanically breaks the fat cell wall thereby preventing the fat molecules from clumping together and rising.
+Homogenization mechanically breaks the fat cell wall, thereby preventing the fat molecules from clumping together and rising.

 When homogenization breaks the cell wall, xanthine oxidase (a free radical) is released.
 Free radicals can negatively impact the health of your pet.
 Because of this potential threat, goat milk may be a healthier option than homogenized cow milk.

-Goat milk is easier to digest.
 The smaller fat globules in goat milk also make it easier to digest since your pet's digestive enzymes can more easily break down a smaller fat globule than a larger one.
-Goat milk also has more short and medium chain fatty acids which are easier to digest than the fatty acids in cow milk.
+Goat milk also has more short and medium-chain fatty acids, which are easier to digest than the fatty acids in cow milk.

 Goat and cow milk both contain protein, but cow milk contains large amounts of a protein called Alpha S1 Casein, while goat milk does not.
 This protein is often blamed for causing allergic reactions in humans (I've never seen any studies related to S1 Casein and dogs).
-The lack of S1 Casein in combination with the easier digestion may explain why most people who are allergic to cow milk can drink goat milk.
+The lack of S1 Casein in combination with easier digestion may explain why most people who are allergic to cow milk can drink goat milk.
 The same is likely true for dogs.

 Goat milk is less likely than cow milk to produce lactose intolerance symptoms.
 We don't know the exact reason for this, but one theory is that because goat milk is easier to digest, less lactase is needed to process the lactose.

 If you don't have access to goat milk, you may need to use a formula for your puppy.
-Unlike cow’s milk, goat milk based formula is a safer alternative for nursing puppies.
+Unlike cow’s milk, goat milk-based formula is a safer alternative for nursing puppies.
 This is because goat milk more closely imitates their mother's milk and is easier for them to break down and digest.

 Cow’s milk doesn’t work for well puppies because it’s harder on the digestive system and will often upset puppies' stomachs.